Skip to main content

-This guide demonstrates how to preload the Kameleoon Web Experimentation technology with anti-flicker and execute the script engine.js after React hydration to ensure a seamless user experience.
+This guide explains how to preload Kameleoon Web Experimentation with anti-flicker protection, and how to execute the engine.js script after React hydration to ensure a smooth user experience.

 Overview

-- Anti-Flicker CSS: Hide content until the engine is ready, avoiding visible layout shifts.
+2. Apply anti-flicker CSS to hide content until the engine is ready, preventing layout shifts.

 Components